-At the beginning of 2018, there were 22 active receiverships of foreign and domestic member insurance companies that had also been designated as "impaired insurers" by the Texas Commissioner of Insurance.
-No member insurance companies were found to be insolvent and ordered liquidated by a court and/or an impairment order issued by the Texas Commissioner of Insurance in 2018.
+At the beginning of 2019, there were 22 active receiverships of foreign and domestic member insurance companies that had also been designated as "impaired insurers" by the Texas Commissioner of Insurance.
+One member insurance company was found to be insolvent and ordered liquidated by a court and/or an impairment order issued by the Texas Commissioner of Insurance in 2019.

-One member insurance company receivership was closed during 2018, leaving the Association activated for 21 open receivership estates, 17 of which are for-eign-domiciled member insurers and 4 of which are Texas domestics.
+One member insurance company receivership was closed during 2019, leaving the Association activated for 22 open receivership estates, 18 of which are foreign-domiciled member insurers and 4 of which are Texas domestics.